 Dr. Monalisa Mukherjee Professor and HoI Amity Institute of Click Chemistry Research and Studies, Amity University, Noida

-Authors need to submit their article to guest editors/conference secretariat for preliminary evaluation and peer-reviewing.
-Final accepted article will have to be submitted on (the recommended) respective journal site.
+Authors need to submit their article on journal site for preliminary evaluation and peer-reviewing.

 A special thematic issue meant to cover latest research work related to tumor-genesis, invasion, metastasis, genomic and epigenomic attributes of tumors, cancer as systemic disease, successful interventions in prevention, diagnosis, therapeutic, care and future scope for control of cancer.